By Sarah, founder of SowAndSpoon · Reviewed April 2026

 Not a common allergen

 Babies can eat brussels sprouts from 6 months.
-Brussels sprouts are a nutrition powerhouse: high in vitamin C (a single sprout has nearly a day's worth), vitamin K, folate, and fiber.
-They also contain glucosinolates, compounds that support detoxification and immune function.
-Roasting dramatically improves their flavor and reduces bitterness.
+Brussels sprouts provide vitamin C (a single sprout has nearly a day's worth), vitamin K, folate, and fiber.
+They also contain glucosinolates, compounds linked to immune function.
+Roasting improves their flavor and reduces bitterness.

 Flavor guide